arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 ### Path params

 You aren't limited to specific, hardcoded routes.
-Arachne (via Pedestal) also allows you to use a semicolon in a route name to create a _path parameter_.
+Arachne (via Pedestal) also allows you to use a colon in a route name to create a _path parameter_.
 Values at that path are then available in the request, in a map under the `:path-params` key.

 Let's try it out with a new handler function: